Dr. Nana Lawson Bush, V

 INTRODUCTION

-Rooted in Pan Africanism, Nana Dr. Bush employs a pentecostal-revolutionary-pedagogy – teaching from and to the spirit to foster a liberatory praxis.
-His approach to teaching is reflected in his research as he aims to contemporaneously disrupt power relations and to build programs, institutions, and states on the best of African philosophies and practices.
-His publications are numerous and impactful.
-He has published 4 books, including The Plan: A Guide for Women Raising African American Boys from Conception to College and The Plan Workbook, and 35 academic articles.
-Most notably, he published, along with his brother, Dr. Edward C. Bush, the first ever comprehensive theory concerning Black boys and men called African American Male Theory (AAMT).
-His research foci situate him as the leading expert on the relationship between Black mothers and their sons, the development of Independent Black Institutions (IBIs) in the United States, and the theorization of Black boys and men.
-Moreover, his research has become the framework and guide for families, programs, and organizations across the nation.
+Dr. Bush is the author of five books, including Sankofa (Re)search Model: (Re)membering, (Re)storing, and (Re)birthing Black Boys and Men and The Plan: A Guide for Women Raising African American Boys from Conception to College, along with more than 36 academic articles.
+Most notably, he co-authored—alongside his brother, Dr. Edward C. Bush—the first comprehensive theory concerning Black boys and men, African American Male Theory (AAMT), as well as the first research methodology specifically designed for their study.
+His research positions him as a leading authority on the relationship between Black mothers and their sons, the development of Independent Black Institutions (IBIs) in the United States, and the theorization and methodological study of Black boys and men.
+His work has become a foundational framework for families, educators, and organizations nationwide.

 RESEARCH